walmartlabs/lumbar/docs/plugins/template.md

 ## Usage ##

 The template plugin looks for a `template` configuration object defined on the root lumbar config.
-This object should be a hash of javascript pathnames whose values are arrays of template files. on build, each module that includes a file listed in this hash will have the associated templates defined at least once in the output.
+This object should be a hash of javascript pathnames whose values are arrays of template files.
+On build, each module that includes a file listed in this hash will have the associated templates defined at least once in the output.